The Simple Magic of Investing in a Three-Fund Portfolio

 • Vanguard Total International Bond Index (BNDX)

-It’s important to note that you want usually total market funds as your domestic stock market fund, you don’t want to invest in an S&P 500 index because that’s slightly narrower.
+It’s important to note that you usually want total market funds as your domestic stock market fund; you don’t want to invest in an S&P 500 index because that’s slightly narrower in scope.

 Here are the differences between VOO (S&P 500 Index) vs. VTI (Total Market).